• Skip to primary navigation

 6. Transfer the dough to a lightly floured surface, gently flatten it, and fold it onto itself 5-6 times to build structure.

-7. Shape the dough into a large ball, place on a floured surface, cover loosely with plastic wrap or proofing bag, and rest for 20 minutes.
+7. Shape the dough into a large ball, place it on a floured surface, cover loosely with plastic wrap or a proofing bag, and rest for 20 minutes.

 8. Divide the dough into 16 pieces, shaping each into a smooth ball by pinching the seams underneath.

-• If you want larger rolls, you can divide it into fewer pieces.
+• If you want larger rolls, you can divide them into fewer pieces.

 9. Arrange the balls on a parchment-lined baking sheet.
-Cover or put into a proofing bag and let rise until nearly doubled, about 60%, should be about 40 minutes.
+Cover or place in a proofing bag and let rise until nearly doubled, about 60%, which should take about 40 minutes.

 10. Preheat the oven to 375°F during the last 10 minutes of rising, then bake for 25 minutes or until golden brown.